atzel-ov/Pattern-Recognition/README.md

 <a href = "https://github.com/atzel-ov/PatternRecognition/tree/main/SET1/Exercise2">Bayesian Classification</a>, computing the aspect ratio of the digits 1 & 2 and using it as the random variable we develop a bayesian classifier.

-<a href = "https://github.com/atzel-ov/PatternRecognition/tree/main/SET1/Exercise5">Principal Component Analysis</a>, dimensionality reduction to using k-th principal dimensions of the covariance matrix.
+<a href = "https://github.com/atzel-ov/PatternRecognition/tree/main/SET1/Exercise5">Principal Component Analysis</a>, dimensionality reduction using the K principal dimensions of the covariance matrix.

 <a href = "https://github.com/atzel-ov/PatternRecognition/tree/main/SET1/Exercise7">Fisher's Linear Discriminant</a>, optimal dimensionality reduction for maximizing the difference between the class means and minimizing the variances.